doczjs/docz/MIGRATION_GUIDE.md

 The [v1 release](https://github.com/pedronauck/docz/pull/656) was one of our big releases and a lot of breaking changes was introduced.
 So, there's few apis that changed and you need to update your code if you're coming from previous versions.
 It's not a big deal, but you need to follow this guide in order to get Docz running properly on your project.

-## Spectrum instead of Discord

-Together with the v1, now you're moving from our old discord server to the [new Spectrum](https://spectrum.chat/docz).

-### You're our guess, please, enter on [our community](https://spectrum.chat/docz) 🙏🏻

 ## Update React to use Hooks

 We made a [huge improvement](https://github.com/pedronauck/docz/commit/f57f987df0536b3b65a26f1b0e8a8f8f00d63800) on docz using the new react hooks.
 So, the biggest requirement is that you need `react` and `react-dom` with the version `>= 16.8.0`, because that's the version that has hooks released and stable.
 So, just update your React version, it's fully retro compatible.

+## Spectrum instead of Discord

+Another thing that we changed, it's now we're attending on Spectrum instead of Discord.
+You can check the [Docz community](https://spectrum.chat/docz) and ask we whatever you want!

-## Removing render props data components
+## No more render props

 In the oldest version of docz, we're using render props as data components in order to get data from the docz database and use it on themes.
 Now, all this render props became a hook.
 This is a huge improvement, since it's so easier to use them.